sammaurya/Algo/LinearSearch/README.md

 #### Find the minimum element in the list?
 (Min in list)

 Ans.
-Take first element as the minimum element or the negative infinity value and compare with each element, if the current elemenet is
+Take first element as the minimum element or the positive infinity value and compare with each element, if the current elemenet is
      smaller than the previous smaller element than assign current element as smaller element and move forward till we reach the end of the list.
-     If the list is empty, then simply return None or negative infinity value.
+     If the list is empty, then simply return None.

 #### Find the maximum element in the list?
 (Max in list)

 Ans.
-Take first element as the maximum element or the positive infinity value and compare with each element, if the current elemenet is
+Take first element as the maximum element or the negative infinity value and compare with each element, if the current elemenet is
      larger than the previous larger element than assign current element as larger element and move forward till we reach the end of the list.
-     If the list is empty, then simply return None or positive infinity value.
+     If the list is empty, then simply return None.

 #### Find the minimum element in the 2D list?
 (Min in 2D list)

 Ans.
-Take first element as the minimum element or the negative infinity value and compare with each element, if the current elemenet is
+Take first element as the minimum element or the positive infinity value and compare with each element, if the current elemenet is
      smaller than the previous smaller element than assign current element as smaller element and move forward till we reach the end of the list.
-     If the list is empty, then simply return None or negative infinity value.
+     If the list is empty, then simply return None.
      Check if the 2D list is not empty and iterate over rows and columns.

 #### Find the maximum element in the 2D list?
 (Max in 2D list)

 Ans.
-Take first element as the maximum element or the positive infinity value and compare with each element, if the current elemenet is
+Take first element as the maximum element or the negative infinity value and compare with each element, if the current elemenet is
      larger than the previous larger element than assign current element as larger element and move forward till we reach the end of the list.
-     If the list is empty, then simply return None or positive infinity value.
+     If the list is empty, then simply return None.
      Check if the 2D list is not empty and iterate over rows and columns.